 The Infrastructure Investment and Jobs Act, signed by President Biden earlier this week, contains many provisions related to individuals, businesses, information reporting, pensions and excise tax.
 Contained here is a high-level overview of some of the key provisions that may impact you or your business.
 For more detailed information, please contact us to discuss how these provisions relate to your specific tax situation.

+During these challenging and unprecedented times, your highest priority is certainly the health of yourself and your loved ones.
 However, to assist taxpayers with the economic pains caused by COVID-19 (commonly referred to as Coronavirus), the Coronavirus Aid, Relief, and Economic Security (CARES) Act was passed on March 27th.
 This Act contains a massive amount of relief and with it, a complexity that may be difficult to unravel.
 We have included the most salient points for each aspect of the law and separated them into categories (business and individuals) to assist with categorization.
 Please note there is some overlap of these provisions, therefore you might want to read each section below to determine what might apply to you.
 The provisions of the Act will apply to our clients to varying degrees; however, we have summarized the key components below.